 The court found that the conviction was too remote and not similar enough to shed any light on whether the victim was the initial aggressor in this case.
-Furthermore, there was nothing to indicate that the Defendant was aware of this conviction, and the uncontested evidence presented at trial showed that the victim punched or attempted to punch the
+The victim's conviction occurred more than ten years before this incident and approximately thirteen (13) years before Appellant's trial.
+The victim did not possess or use a knife, but rather a wooden stick.
+Furthermore, there was nothing to indicate that Appellant was aware of this conviction, and the uncontested evidence presented at trial showed that the victim punched or attempted to punch Appellant before the victim was shot.
+Therefore, this evidence was not probative of any issue in this case.